v-zor/games.for.dosbox/README.md

 games.for.dosbox
 ================

-Some engines and games for use with the djgpp and allegro libraries for ms-dos (e.g. in the dosbox emulator)
+Some game systems for use in dosbox with the DJGPP development kit, including allegro 4